Master in Informatics and Computing Engineering

 Gross mistakes, easily preventable through the use of spell checkers, and grammar errors due to misuse of language, will be penalized.
 These errors impair the legibility making it difficult to read and understand the documents.
 In Portuguese, the rules of the new orthographic agreement should be used.

 All artefacts, required to be delivered for assessment, must be submitted in Moodle before the deadline.
-The suggested content for documents and artefacts is detailed and exemplified in lectures and in separate documents devoted to the delivery (templates), but it can be arranged differently from what is shown.
-Nevertheless, the artefacts must follow the structure of the templates and submitted in PDF.
+The suggested structure for documents and artefacts is detailed and exemplified in lectures and in separate documents devoted to the delivery (templates), but it can be arranged differently from what is shown.
+Nevertheless, the artefacts must follow the structure of the templates and be submitted in PDF.

 The use of other extensions or libraries, other than those identified herein, requires authorization by the teachers.

 The Vertical Prototype must be developed based on the prototype example provided.
 After the evaluation of the prototype, the group can discuss with the teachers the use of any other framework, provided that the final product can run in the production machine.

 However, the prototype delivered by the group must be large enough to demonstrate the mastery of the default technology stack, should include authentication and user management, and another complete not trivial module.
-In these cases, when using different technologies, the support provided by the teachers is limited.
-The group is at its own risk as to the timely completion of the final Product to be delivered.

-The practical assessment comprises the artefacts, the product delivered, and its presentation.
+The practical assessment comprises the components (groups of artefacts), the product delivered, and its presentation.